 Sara Knight is a graduate of England's Royal Ballet School, an Associate of the Royal Academy of Dance ( A.R.A.D.), graduate of the Royal Ballet School Teacher's Training Course ( R.B.S.
 Dip.
 TTC.) and the first British graduate of Russia's Vaganova (Kirov) Ballet Academy.
 Sara is a recipient of the Royal Ballet School Award for Excellence personally awarded by Dame Ninette de Valois, founder of the Royal Ballet.

-Upon graduation Sara from the Vaganova Academy, Sara remained in Russia and went on to become a soloist with the Leningrad State Ballet Theatre and the Russian Ballet of St. Petersburg.
+Sara went on to become a soloist with the Leningrad State Ballet Theatre and the Russian Ballet of St. Petersburg.
 In Western Europe, she danced with England's Northern Ballet Theatre, Swansea’s Ballet Russe, and was a principal dancer with the European Ballet of London.
 In the USA, Sara has guested with Boston Ballet and as a principal dancer with Configuration Dance and Rebecca Rice Dance Company.

 Sara has been invited to teach worldwide including Boston Ballet Company, Boston Ballet School, Tulsa Ballet Center for Dance Education, Cincinnati Ballet School, Laban Centre London, Northern Ballet Theatre of England, Arts Educational School of the UK, Boston Conservatory, The International Festival of France and most recently Masters of Ballet at Sadler’s Wells Theatre and English National Ballet School, both in London.
 Sara has also served as Ballet Mistress for both London's Central School of Ballet and Ellison Ballet of NYC.
 She was the Artistic Director for the Ballet School of Stamford as well as the Co-Founder and Artistic Director of the Greenwich Ballet Academy.